hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - Select  the red, green, and blue color channels from the image.
    - Compress  the color channels.
    - Call  Numpy's SVD function on the color channel we want.
-   - Create  an array of zeroes that we'll fill in after the matrix multiplication is completed.
+   - Create  an array of zeroes that you'll fill in after the matrix multiplication is completed.
-   - Specify  the singular value limit we want to use when doing the calculations.
+   - Specify  the singular value limit you want to use when doing the calculations.
    - Use an image to test your SVD compression on.

-## Final Project (Assignment Set 18)
+## Final Project (Assignment Set 17)

 * Final project will be considered as the outcome of the course, which is an effective understanding and implementation of machine learning to provide practical solutions to problems.
 Two scenarios for the project can be imagined, applications, and development of machine learning.
 Developing algorithms and methods is a valuable target, but may be challenging.
 On the other side, applications are highly recommended for this project.
 Students should decide on the topic of the project based on their interests as well as discussion with their mentor, who is one of the teaching assistants up to their choice.
 Mentors could provide advice and assistance during the topic selection and main progress.
 The following steps are expected: